milnus/Magphi/README.md

 ## Help command
 ```
-usage: Magphi [-h] -g .fa/.gff [.fa/.gff ...] -s multi_fasta_file.fa [-is] [-md int] [-b | -n] [-o path/to/output] [-c int] [-l | -q] [--check] [-v]
+usage: Magphi [-h] -g .fa/.gff [.fa/.gff ...] -s multi_fasta_file.fa [-is]
+              [-md int] [-p] [-S] [-b | -n] [-o path/to/output] [-c int]
+              [-l | -q] [--check] [-v]

 Welcome to Magphi!
-This program will extract sequences and possible annotations within a set of seed sequences given as input.
+This program will extract sequences and possible
+annotations within a set of seed sequences given as input.

 optional arguments:
   -h, --help            show this help message and exit
   -g .fa/.gff [.fa/.gff ...], --input_genomes .fa/.gff [.fa/.gff ...]
-                        Give the fasta or gff3 files. (gff3 files should contain the genome fasta sequence)
+                        Give the fasta or gff3 files. (gff3 files should
+                        contain the genome fasta sequence)
   -s multi_fasta_file.fa, --input_seeds multi_fasta_file.fa
-                        Give the multi fasta containing the seed sequences to be used for extracting sequences
+                        Give the multi fasta containing the seed sequences to
+                        be used for extracting sequnces
-  -is, --include_seeds  Argument to include the seeds in the sequence/annotations extracted [default: seeds are removed]
+  -is, --include_seeds  Argument to include the seeds in the
+                        sequence/annotations extracted [default: seeds are
+                        removed]
   -md int, --max_seed_distance int
                         The maximum distance with which seeds will be merged.
-This can often be set a bit higher than an expected size of a region If no maximum distance is wanted then set to 0 [default: 50,000bp]
+                        This can often be set a bit higher than an expected
+                        size of a region If no maximum distance is wanted then
+                        set to 0 [default: 50,000bp]
+  -p, --protein_seed    to use tblastn instead of blastn when protein seeds
+                        are supplied - useful for hits across diverse genomes
+  -S, --stop_orientation
+                        Argument to NOT reorient output sequences and
+                        annotations by first seed in pair (Only for connected
+                        seed not contig breaks) [default: sequences and
+                        annotations are oriented]
-  -b, --print_breaks    Argument to print outputs when seeds are next to contig breaks [default: sequences are not printed]
+  -b, --print_breaks    Argument to print outputs when seeds are next to
+                        contig breaks [default: sequences are not printed]
-  -n, --no_sequences    Argument to not print outputs related to annotations or sequences found between seeds [default: sequences are printed]
+  -n, --no_sequences    Argument to not print outputs related to annotations
+                        or sequences found between seeds [default: sequences
+                        are printed]
   -o path/to/output, --output_folder path/to/output
                         Give path to output folder [default: current folder]
   -c int, --cpu int     Give max number of CPUs [default: 1]